 - After completion of the evaluation, you may view/print your statement of credit and/or certificate of completion

 Requirements for receiving CE credits:

 Review the activity, complete the post-test and evaluation.
-Upon completion of all required steps, physicians, physician assistants, and nurses may view/print their statement of credit directly from the CE Portal.
+Upon completion, learners may view or print their statement of credit.

 Initial release date: February 11, 2022